Updated: July 31, 2023

 For those with physical disabilities, this wonderful family beach on Cape Cod Bay is one of the easiest Dennis beaches to access.

-Although its popular neighbor, Mayflower Beach, is also equipped for wheelchair users, Corporation has everything a beachgoer could ask for - and the facilities are newer than Mayflower's.
+Although its popular neighbor, Mayflower Beach, is also accessible, Corporation has everything a beachgoer could ask for - and it's usually a bit less crowded than Mayflower.

 In season, Corporation Beach is staffed by lifeguards.
 Ramps and sidewalks lead to the snack bar, picnic tables, bathhouse and beach.